Alison Burrows

 Alison Burrows is a British actress.
 She played Sandra Docherty in the two seasons of Queer as Folk (1999–2000) and also portrayed Kathleen McQueen in a recurring capacity on the British soap opera Hollyoaks (2009–11, 2014) and its two spin-offs Hollyoaks Later (2009) and Hollyoaks: King of Hearts (2010).
 She has had other roles in soap operas Coronation Street, Emmerdale and Doctors.
-In addition, she has also appeared in various other television series, including Lovejoy (1994), A Prince Among Men (1998), That Peter Kay Thing (2000), Phoenix Nights (2001), Outlaws (2004), Shameless (2005), Boy Meets Girl (2009), In the Dark (2017), Girlfriends (2018) and Moving On (2021), in addition to films such as My Son the Fanatic (1997), the television adaptation of The Illustrated Mum (2003), the short film Groove on a Stanley Knife (1997) and the pilot Slaterwood (2008) as part of part of Comedy Lab.
+In addition, she has also appeared in various other television series, including Lovejoy (1994), A Prince Among Men (1998), That Peter Kay Thing (2000), Phoenix Nights (2001), Outlaws (2004), Shameless (2005), Boy Meets Girl (2009), In the Dark (2017), Girlfriends (2018) and Moving On (2021), in addition to films such as My Son the Fanatic (1997), the television adaptation of The Illustrated Mum (2003), the short film Groove on a Stanley Knife (1997) and the pilot Slaterwood (2008) as part of part of the show Comedy Lab.

 Career

 Alison Burrows had a role in 1997 British movie My Son the Fanatic.
 That same year, she was one of the two starring actresses in the 1997 short Groove on a Stanley Knife.
 Between 1999 and 2000, Burrows played Sandra Docherty in the British television series Queer as Folk.
 Burrows appeared in the 2003 television adaptation of Jacqueline Wilson's The Illustrated Mum.
 In 2005, she guest-starred in the second episode of the television comedy show Shameless.
-In 2008, she portrayed various characters in the Channel 4 television sketch show pilot Slaterwood, part of Comedy Lab.
+In 2008, she portrayed various characters in the Channel 4 television sketch show pilot Slaterwood, part of the show Comedy Lab.
 Burrows has also had guest appearances on several other television series, including Lovejoy (1994), A Prince Among Men (1998), That Peter Kay Thing (2000), Phoenix Nights (2001), Outlaws (2004), Boy Meets Girl (2009) and Girlfriends.

 In September 2009, it was announced that Burrows would be joining the cast of the British soap opera Hollyoaks as Kathleen McQueen, part of the established McQueen family.
 The introduction of the character had been announced earlier that year, although it had not been confirmed who would be would be portraying her.
 Burrows first appeared in an episode of the series 2 of the Hollyoaks spinoff Hollyoaks Later, originally broadcast on 30 September 2009, before debuting on the main show later in December of that year for a longer stint.
 She appeared for a two-month stint and departed in February 2010.
 Burrows later returned to Hollyoaks for another stint beginning in December 2010.
 Jorgie Porter, who portrays Kathleen's daughter Theresa McQueen, "loved" working with Burrows, telling Inside Soap, "The scenes we do together are so intense - I hope she stays at Hollyoaks for a lot longer this time".
 Burrows also portrayed Kathleen in the one-off late-night special episode Hollyoaks: King of Hearts which was broadcast on 15 December 2010.
 Burrows appeared for several stints on the soap in a recurring capacity.
 She later reprised the role for another guest stint beginning on 25 August 2014.